-Consequently, you need to understand that your statement of needs cannot be a plea for a miracle, nor can it induce the DOD to produce something made of unobtainum (or unaffordium).
-Your statement of needs has to be tempered by rough feasibility, cost, and schedule estimates, and you have to have some idea of what the DOD is willing to tolerate for additional investments in your areas.
+Consequently, you need to understand that your statement of needs cannot be a plea for a miracle, nor can it induce the DoD to produce something made of unobtainum or unaffordium.
+Your statement of needs has to be tempered by rough feasibility, cost, and schedule estimates, and you have to have some idea of what the DoD is willing to tolerate for additional investments in your areas.

 Do not take this advice to mean that you should artificially limit your imagination.
-The DOD has a substantial research program and a substantial experimentation program, and both are designed to discover what is really possible.
+The DoD has a substantial research program and a substantial experimentation program, and both are designed to discover what is really possible.
 But, you are trying to define a strategy for your mission area with your CBA, and that brings with it the responsibility to not publish yet another plea for something like "omniscient predictive battlespace awareness."

 7.7.
-The Overall FNA Process
+The Overall Needs Assessment Process

-We illustrate our advice on the overall FNA process in Figure 15.
+We illustrate our advice on the overall needs assessment process in Figure 7-6.
 Finalizing your analytical approach and collecting performance data is the preparation phase.
 Choosing a straightforward scenario to begin with starts the scenario analysis-analysis reconciliation phase, and the entire exercise concludes with the derivation and documentation of needs.